frederic-perez/AmE-dictionary/data/dictionary.md

 __cash flow__
 __cash rebate__
 __cash__ _v_ _Cash a check._
-__cashier<sup>1</sup>__ _n_ :two: A cashier is someone who works at a store ringing up people’s purchases.
+__cashier<sup>1</sup>__ _n_ :three::mega: A cashier is someone who works at a store ringing up people’s purchases.
 Most cashiers use a cash register for keeping money and making change.
 __cashier<sup>2</sup>__ _v_ To dismiss from a position of command or responsibility, especially for disciplinary reasons: _was dishonorably cashiered from the army._
 __cashmere__
 __casket__ _n_ :two::hammer: _Closed casket, that’s right._